mLupine/ha-http-tts/README.md

-# TTS Bluetooth Speaker for Home Assistant
+# HTTP TTS for Home Assistant

+*The project is a work in progress*

 This project provides a media player (custom component) for Home Assistant that plays TTS (text-to-speech) via a Bluetooth speaker.